Lab members and collaborators

 Austin Graves, PhD | Google Scholar | Orcid

 Austin received his PhD in Neuroscience from Northwestern University, where he worked with Nelson Spruston to explore how discrete cell types differentially process output from hippocampus.
 As a postdoc, he worked with Adam Hantman and Josh Dudman at the HHMI Janelia Research Campus.
-His work combined in vivo calcium imaging, silicon probe physiology, and expansion microscopy to study motor control circuits.
+His work combined in vivo calcium imaging, silicon probe physiology, and super-resolution microscopy to study motor control circuits.
 Moving to Johns Hopkins in 2017, Austin joined Rick Huganir's lab as a Research Associate in the Dept. of Neuroscience.
 He used CRISPR/Cas9 genetics and in vivo 2p microscopy to label, visualize, and track millions of individual synapses during learning.
 He is now a Research Assistant Professor in BME and a faculty member in the Kavli Neuroscience Discovery Institute at Johns Hopkins.

 In his spare time, Austin enjoys gardening, woodworking, and raising chickens.